ushabapat/IAAC/README.md

+Description :

-The Nginx deployment using helm chart with Argocd integration.
+The Nginx deployment in AKS cluster using helm chart with Argocd integration.